gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/build-prerequisites.md

 Unfortunately I did not find a way to pass this option in the pom files, and it must be passed only on the command line.

-To start the Maven build from Eclipse ...
-(TODO)
+To start the Maven build from Eclipse

 * select the **gnuarmeclipse-parent** project
 * _Eclipse_ menu → **Run** → **Run Configurations...**